kseyhan/llama-param-pal/README.md

    npm install
    npm run validate
    ```

 6. **Submit a Pull Request** - we'll review and merge!

 💡 Make sure your JSON is valid and follows the existing structure.
 When in doubt, use current entries as examples.

+### Do's and don't do's when adding a commandline string.
+- Make sure you define the max --ctx-size that is defined in the gguf headers as context_length of the model you are referencing.  ( You can look it up in the huggingface gguf metadata viewer panel. )
+- Don't add any hardware dependend parameters like ngl, sm and such.
+What this json is trying to accomplish is to document the sampling parameters.

 ---